Drug information provided by: Micromedex

 Adults and teenagers—Apply to the affected area of the skin once or two times per day.

-Children 12 years of age and below—Use is not recommended.
+Children up to 12 years of age—Use is not recommended.

 If you miss a dose of this medicine, apply it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.